Topaasi 10mm, sky blue

 Hionta : viistehiottu

 Puhtaus : VVS

 Erinomainen Erittäin hyvä Hyvä ”kakkosluokkaa”

-Ominaista : topaasin käsitelty väri sävy , sky blue
+Ominaista : topaasin käsitelty väri sävy , swiss blue

 |Color Key:||colorless, blue, yellow-brown, pinkish orange, red-orange, red-brown, tan.|